 He worked as an instructor of English at Hacettepe University (1977-85).
 He taught comparative literature and film at UNLV (1994) and at SVSU of Michigan (1999).
 He taught American literature and translation at the Department of American Culture and Literature of Ankara University for 20 years (1985-2004) and retired as the Chair.

 Eradam, with many awards in creative activities, is the author of 13 books (poetry, short-stories, essays.
 He is also known for his translations of two Paul Auster novels, Melville’s Bartleby, the Scrivener, Sylvia Plath’s Ariel poems and Gabards’ Psychiatry and the Cinema.
 He has contributed to and edited many more.
-He has held four photography exhibitions, one in Michigan, USA.
+He has held five photography exhibitions, one in Michigan, USA.
 He represented Turkey at the 1999 Cambridge writers and translators gathering of the British Council, 25th Anniversary, and at the first Conference of Waltic writers and translators in 2008.

 - Gül Kanadı Dudağım.
 (My Lips Bled Roses) İstanbul: E, 1994.
 (Poetry)

 - Ben’den Önce Tufan: Sylvia Plath ve Şiiri.
 (The Deluge Before the Self: Sylvia Plath and Her Poetry), Ankara: Imge, 1997.
 (Eradam’s Associate Professorship Dissertation)